Teaching Artists

 Jennifer Ogden

-Jennifer Ogden is a working artist and a long-time member of the MAM Teaching Artist faculty.
-She has been teaching K-12 art at Victor Public School in the Bitterroot Valley since 1995 and has previously taught for the Missoula Family YMCA, Evergreen Kids Corner Summer Explore program, and the Bemis School of Art.
+Jennifer Ogden is a working artist and longtime contributor as a teaching artist at MAM.
+She has been teaching K-12 art at Victor Public School in the Bitterroot Valley since 1995 and previously taught for the Missoula Family YMCA, Evergreen Kids Corner Summer Explore program, and the Bemis School of Art.
+Ogden is also a teaching artist for SPARK!
+Arts Ignite Learning for Missoula County Public Schools.
+She is enrolled in the Creative Pulse Integrated Arts Master’s program for educators at University of Montana.

 Jolena Ryan

-Jolena earned a Master’s in Art Education K-12 from Lesley University in Cambridge, Massachusetts.
-During her Master’s studies, she taught art to children of all ages and worked for the Boston Art Institute.
+Jolena Ryan has served as a teaching artist at MAM since 2013.
+Ryan earned her BFA at University of Montana in painting and photography, with a minor in art history.
+She earned a Master’s in art education from Lesley University in Cambridge, Mass.
+During her graduate studies, she taught art to children of all ages and worked for the Boston Art Institute.
 She is thrilled to continue her art education journey at MAM and enjoys Missoula’s thriving arts community.

 April Werle